 This aspect makes purchasing attractive for individuals ready to invest in their future and stay put for several years.
 We always advise assessing your financial situation thoroughly before deciding.

-Consider how stable your income is, whether you have enough savings for a down payment, and whether you’re prepared to handle the Extra expenses tied to homeownership, including insurance, taxes, and maintenance expenses.
+Consider how stable your income is, whether you have enough savings for a deposit, and whether you’re prepared to handle the extra expenses tied to homeownership, including insurance, council tax, and maintenance expenses.

 Getting Mortgage Advice for First-Time Buyers